RobertSchalk/SkyNet-Browser/README.md

 # SkyNet Browser

 V0.0.6

-Recent updates:
-    -Themes
-    -version downgrade

-Updates to come:
-    -Favorites bar
-    -browser history
-    -personalization

-A browser I decided to challenge myself to create using the electron framework.

-Basics are working, currently building tabs, and having them communicate with the tag.
-After that, I will be working on creating a window for the bookmarks.
+SkyNet is a cross-platform browser that I've decided to create as a personal project.
+My goal is to create a browser that people can enjoy.
+It has a relatively classic, but modern-fun appeal.

+#What I am currently working on:
+I'm currently working on creating the Favorites bar, and folders for favorites.
+I'm still working on implementing a fully functional settings page.
+Once I have the favorites bar and the themes portion complete, I will be looking at implementing browser history.
+Once I complete this, I should be able to release the browser for a full release.

+I plan on adding apps to the browser one it's finished.